 And lastly the final type of bogus review is suppressing or deleting valid negative reviews.
 That's correct, there are businesses that specialize in trying to delete or manipulate negative online reviews even when the reviews themselves are completely valid.
-I get advertisements for these types of services weekly.
 I have seen these types of services employed, very effectively I might add, for a particular surgeon with a long string of very poor outcomes and very poor reviews.
 The way they suppressed these valid negative reviews is by manufacturing or creating large numbers of positive reviews that "buried" the negative reviews.
-These types of tactics are recognizable when there is a very large number of reviews in a very short period of time, and they will often leave only a star rating and no explanation.
-If they leave a written review the reviews are sometimes very poorly worded, with misspellings, poor grammar, or don't really make sense; they are sometimes written by overseas companies where English is not spoken as the primary language.
+These types of tactics are recognizable when there is a very large number of reviews in a very short timeframe, and they will often leave only a star rating and no explanation.
+If they leave a written review the reviews are sometimes written by overseas companies where English is not spoken as the primary language.
+Now, more commonly Al is used to generate these bogus reviews to bury a negative review.